 Pretty much all of homeopathy, for example, is sugar water—a placebo.
 If there is any reason it “works,” we can thank our mind.
 Perspective means a lot when it comes to health.
 Knowing that is another step in empowering ourselves to live a healthy lifestyle.

-New research published in The BMJ found an important link between intelligence and disease that could effect millions of people in the future: higher childhood IQ leads to a decreased risk of chronic disease until the age of seventy-nine.
+New research published in The BMJ found an important link between intelligence and disease that could affect millions of people in the future: higher childhood IQ leads to a decreased risk of chronic disease until the age of 79.

 Researchers from the University of Edinburgh examined nearly 66,000 men and women born in Scotland in 1936, matching their IQ scores taken at age eleven with their health up until 2015.
 The diseases they focused on included heart disease, digestive disease, stroke, specific cancers, dementia, and suicide and death from injury.